HIGHLIGHTS

 Starting with the design, the A7 Pro follows the same design language as the A7, a flat plastic body with a minimalistic look.
 The major difference is the A7 Pro’s slightly thinner pill-shaped camera module, which makes the phone look a bit cleaner in my opinion.

-But despite the bigger battery, it is actually 0.1mm thinner than the A7.
-It comes in four colors: Black, Mist Blue, Palm Green, and Sunset Orange.
+Even with the larger battery, the A7 Pro is 0.1mm thinner than the A7.
+The phone comes in four colors: Black, Mist Blue, Palm Green, and Sunset Orange.

 The rest of the dimensions are also very similar, though the A7 Pro is slightly bigger with a 6.9-inch display compared to the A7’s 6.88 inches.

-And just like the A7, the Pro runs an IPS LCD panel with HD+ resolution and a 120Hz refresh rate, which is what most budget phones offer, so no complaints there.
+The Pro uses the same IPS LCD panel as the A7 with HD+ resolution and 120Hz refresh rate, which is pretty normal for budget phones, so it’s fine.
 Brightness sits at 650 nits typical and 800 nits in HBM mode, with DC dimming and TÜV Rheinland Low Blue Light certification.

 Under the hood is where things get a bit more interesting.
 While the A7 Pro runs the same UNISOC T7250 chipset as the standard A7, the memory department takes the first real win for the Pro.